 The logic for 5 “votes” in the Reference Option for the higher number is to allow for greater diversity of views, including the ability to represent all the ICANN regions in each SO.
 The logic for 4 “votes” in Alternative A is to allow for appropriate coverage across SGs in the GNSO.

-The Reference Option emerged as part of Work Party 1’s deliberations following up on the CCWG’s discussions in Singapore.
-Alternatives A and B emerged recently in deliberations and of the whole CCWG.
+The Reference Option emerged as part of Work Party 1’s deliberations following up on the CCWG-Accountability’s discussions in Singapore.
+Alternatives A and B emerged recently in deliberations and of the whole CCWG-Accountability.

 The subsidiary option discussed in Istanbul of 2 votes for the first five SOs and ACs, and one vote for the remaining two, has not been pursued.

-The CCWG is interested in community views on the relative influence particular SOs and ACs, or classes of these, should have.

-QUESTION:
+QUESTIONS AND OPEN ISSUES:

-8) What guidance, if any, would you provide to the CCWG regarding the proposed options related to the relative influence of the various groups in the community mechanism?
+8) What guidance, if any, would you provide to the CCWG-Accountability regarding the proposed options related to the relative influence of the various groups in the community mechanism?
 Please provide the underlying rationale in terms of required accountability features or protection against certain contingencies.

+2.6.1.3 Governance models and community powers

+Please refer to appendix H produced by the legal firms.

 2.6.2 Power: reconsider/reject budget or strategy/operating plans

-The right to set budgets and strategic direction is a critical governance power for an .
+The right to set budgets and strategic direction is a critical governance power for an organization.
 By allocating resources and defining the goals to which they are directed, strategic/operating plans and budgets have a material impact on what ICANN does and how effectively it fulfills its role.

-Today, ICANN’s makes final decisions on strategy, operations plans and budgets.
-While ICANN consults the community in developing strategic/business plans, there is no mechanism defined in the requires ICANN to develop such plans in a way that includes a community feedback process.
-Even if feedback was unanimous, the could still opt to ignore it today.
+Today, ICANN’s Board makes final decisions on strategy, operations plans and budgets.
+While ICANN consults the community in developing strategic/business plans, there is no mechanism defined in the Bylaws that requires ICANN to develop such plans in a way that includes a community feedback process.
+Even if feedback was unanimous, the Board could still opt to ignore it today.

-This new power would give the community the ability to consider strategic & operating plans and budgets after they are approved by the (but before they come into effect) and reject them based on perceived inconsistency with the purpose, mission and role set out in ICANN’s , the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+This new power would give the community the ability to consider strategic & operating plans and budgets after they are approved by the Board (but before they come into effect) and reject them based on perceived inconsistency with the purpose, mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.

-Time would be included in planning and budgeting processes for the community to consider adopted plans and decide whether to reject (timeframe to be determined).
+Time would be included in planning and budgeting processes for the community to consider adopted plans and decide whether to reject such plans (timeframe to be determined).
 These processes would also need to set out the required level of detail for such documents.
+Note that improvements to the community’s input into these processes are for consideration by the CCWG-Accountability as part of Work Stream 2 efforts.

-If the community exercised this power, the would have to absorb the feedback that came with the decision, make adjustments and pass amended plans.
+If the community exercised this power, the Board would have to absorb the feedback that came with the decision, make adjustments and pass amended plans.
 The planning process should be structured so this can be done before there was any day-to-day impact on ICANN’s business arising from the power being exercised.

-In a situation of significant and sustained disagreement between the community and the regarding a proposed annual budget, ICANN would temporarily continue to operate according the previous year’s approved budget.
-The must however resolve the situation of not operating with an approved budgetventually it will have to reconcile itself to the community’s view.
-If the is unable or unwilling to do so, other mechanisms (as set out in this part of the First Public Comment Report) are available if the community wanted to take the matter further.
+In a situation of significant and sustained disagreement between the community and the Board regarding a proposed annual budget, ICANN would temporarily continue to operate according the previous year’s approved budget.
+The Board must however resolve the situation of not operating with an approved budget.
+Eventually it will have to reconcile itself to the community’s view.
+If the Board is unable or unwilling to do so, other mechanisms (as set out in this part of the First Public Comment Report) are available if the community wanted to take the matter further.